diodemusic/lulu/README.md

 # lulu

-lulu is a simple by design Riot API wrapper specifically for League of Legends.
+**lulu** is a simple-by-design Riot API wrapper specifically for League of Legends.

 ## Installation